ChrispyBacon-dev/DockFlare/dockflare/app/templates/docs/Container-Labels.md

 **Note:** It is highly recommended to use **Access Groups** (`dockflare.access.group`) for managing policies.
 DockFlare 3.0.3 synchronises every Access Group to a named reusable Cloudflare Access Policy, giving you one-to-many reuse and bi-directional edits.
 Using individual labels is best for one-off, unique configurations.
 If `dockflare.access.group` or `dockflare.access.groups` is used, all other `dockflare.access.*` labels are ignored.

+### Important Changes in v3.0.3

+#### System Default Bypass Policy

+Starting in v3.0.3, when you use `dockflare.access.policy=bypass`, your service will reference the system-managed `public-default-bypass` reusable policy instead of creating an inline policy.
+This keeps your Cloudflare dashboard clean.

+- **Before v3.0.3:** Each bypass rule created a separate inline policy
+- **v3.0.3+:** All bypass rules share one canonical `public-default-bypass` policy

+#### Simplified Access Configuration

+For complex access scenarios (email/domain authentication, IP whitelisting, etc.), it's now recommended to:

+1. Create an Access Group on the **Access Policies** page
+2. Reference it with `dockflare.access.group=your-group-id`

+Quick-create options have been removed from the UI to encourage this best-practice workflow.

+#### Zone Default Policy Label

+The `dockflare.access.policy=default_tld` label still works and will inherit protection from your zone's `*.domain.com` wildcard policy.
+If no zone policy exists, the service will be public (no Access App).

+**Recommendation:** Create zone default policies for all your domains in the UI for better security.

 | Label | Description | Example |
 | :--- | :--- | :--- |
 | `dockflare.access.group` | The ID of a single, pre-configured Access Group to apply to this service.
 The ID can be found on the "Access Policies" page in the DockFlare UI. | `dockflare.access.group=internal-tools-policy` |